Road Traffic

 5 Parking charges

-on the vehicle or a valid remote payment has been made.[4]
+pay card or valid permit is displayed on the vehicle or a valid remote payment

-that parking place unless a valid pay card or a valid permit is displayed on
+Schedule in respect of the parking place, unless a valid pay card or valid

-the vehicle or a valid remote payment has been made.[5]
+permit is displayed on the vehicle or a valid remote payment has been made.[4]

 (2) Paragraph (1)